hamedvolca/screen_crosshair/README.md

 If the location needs calibration, you may change the location by chaning the code.

 Run the code.
 Enjoy your game of choice.
-To close: Escape or Shift + Right Click on the image.
+To close: If running in IDEs like Spyder, use Escape or Shift + Right Click on the image to close.
+          If running the py file in terminal, close the terminal to close the program.